 Dr. Kris Rizzotto has played concerts in Argentina, Brazil, Italy, Latvia, Lithuania, Norway, Poland, and in 20 American states.
 Highlights include Rīga Dom Cathedral and Liepāja’s Holy Trinity Cathedral (largest mechanical organ in the world) in Latvia; Pelplin Cathedral International Organ Festival in Poland; Piccolo Spoleto Festival in Charleston; Christopher Summer Festival in Vilnius, Lithuania; Basilica of the Blessed Sacrament in Buenos Aires; Cathedral Basilica of the Immaculate Conception in Denver; and two concert trips to Anchorage, Alaska.

 Kris is passionate about performing works of living composers.
 Composers such as Carson Cooman, Composer in Residence at Harvard University, Aivars Kalējs (Latvia), Antoine Giovannini (France), Robert Farrell (USA), Grimoaldo Macchia (Italy), and James J. Richardson (USA) have dedicated pieces to them.

 Dr. Rizzotto’s YouTube channel features over 350 organ, piano, and choral recordings, which have been watched nearly 2 million times.

-Kris is transgender and politely asks you to refer to them using they/them or she/her pronouns or simply their name.
+Kris is a non-binary transgender woman who politely asks you to refer to them using they/them pronouns or simply their name.
 Thank you kindly for your understanding.